 If you want to speed up the closing process and have the notary stamp documents at the closing table, RON technology is something you’ll seriously want to consider adding to your closing toolbox.
 With RON, you can simultaneously apply a digital signature and notarial seal during the closing, saving your business time and resources.

 If a physical notarial seal is the only available option, a traditional, in-person closing will work, but it may be worthwhile to consider remote ink-signed notarization (RIN).

 RIN is considered a hybrid-digital closing and was widely adopted during the COVID-19 pandemic in states that temporarily allowed it as an alternative to RON.
 Similar to RON, the notarization process takes place over an audio-video platform.
 However, unlike RON, the homeowner must physically ink documents while the notary witnesses the wet signature via a live, real-time video.
 Homeowners must then overnight, fax, or scan and email the ink-signed documents to the notary, so they can complete the ink notarization and provide the documents to the lender and title and settlement agent.

-The four common types of notarization
+Four common forms of notarization

 Below is a cheat sheet to help you quickly identify the four most common notarization methods, how they differ, and how they are similar.

-If you’re willing to learn as you go—and exercise patience during the digital adoption period—you might be pleasantly surprised to find that RON or some form of hybrid-digital closing will help your business reach new heights.
+If you’re willing to learn as you go—and exercise patience during the digital adoption period—you might be pleasantly surprised to find that RON or some form of hybrid closing will help your business reach new heights.